hirrolot/hirrolot.github.io/content/whats-the-point-of-the-c-preprocessor-actually.md

 Everything you need to make it work is a one-liner `#include <interface99.h>`.

 Believe it or not, **this little detail is the exact purpose of the preprocessor**.
 Let me explain it to you: preprocessor macros are _embedded_ into the language for a reason.
 After all, macros are just a means for code generation, so why cannot we generate code using external tools, provided that they are often more advanced and so on?
-Because aside from being "advanced and so on", they are also less natural.
+Because aside from being "advanced and so on", they are also _less natural_.

-Less natural?
-Yes.

 ## What is wrong with external codegen?